 to secure your rights as the author of a journal article PDF

 This explanatory brochure provides context and instructions for using SPARC Canadian Author Addendum.
 (Available in English and French.
 Contact the CARL Office for more details. )

 The SPARC Canadian Author Addendum PDF

 Traditional publishing agreements often require that authors grant exclusive rights to the publisher.
 The SPARC Canadian Author Addendum enables authors to secure a more balanced agreement by retaining select rights, such as the rights to reproduce, reuse, and publicly present the articles they publish for non-commercial purposes.
-It will help Canadian researchers to comply with granting council public access policies, such as the Canadian Institutes of Health Research Policy on Access to Research Outputs.
+It will help Canadian researchers to comply with granting council public access policies, such as the Tri-Agency Open Access Policy on Publications.
 The Canadian Addendum reflects Canadian copyright law and is an adaptation of the original U.S. version of the SPARC Author Addendum.
 The addendum is available in both French and English.

 CAUT Intellectual Property Advisory: Retaining Copyright in Journal Articles

 This advisory, by the Canadian Association of University Teachers (CAUT), assists academic staff in retaining copyright ownership of articles they publish in journals.